Synaptechlabs/Computational-Math-Physics/README.md

 ## 👤 Author

-Maintained by an old-school engineer who still believes that the laws of physics matter more than the latest framework.
+Maintained by me - who still believes that the laws of physics matter more than the latest framework.